Zhiliang-Bai/Patho-DBiT/README.md

 ## 2. Read mapping of non-coding RNA species
 Scripts are included in the "Mapping of non-coding RNAs" folder.
 ### Build reference genomic data of various non-coding RNA species
+Run 'Build_GTF_Pipeline.sh' in the "GRCh38" or "mm39" folder to build the genomic reference for human or mouse.

-### Generate spatial expression matrix of non-coding RNAs
+### Get expression profile of non-coding RNAs
+Run 'count_ncRNAs.sh' in the "ncRNA types" folder.

 ## 3. Spatial alternative splicing analysis
 Scripts are included in the "Spatial alternative splicing" folder.